 There are already ways you can measure the effectiveness of outdoor ads, but they tend to by DIY “tricks” that you have to manually apply to campaigns.
 There’s no reason such analytics can’t be built into automated OOH systems from the ground up.
 Here are ways automation could be used to monitor OOH performance…

 Autogenerate QR codes that are tailored to the asset’s location

 This would mean that you could track how many people had visited your website or product range via the QR code at each location.
 This would help you work out which audiences are most engaged with your brand.

 Tailor the links and hashtags of each creative in such a way as to track the engagement generated from specific ad sites

 For example, let’s say your campaign has the hashtag #widgets4u.
 Ads that run in Manchester would be auto-tagged #widgets4Manchester.
 Bus stop ads could be tagged #widgets4commuters, ads displayed in the morning could be tagged #widgets4earlybirds, ads placed in financial centres could be tagged #widgets4banks and so on.

 You could then, for example, discover that a campaign had the most appeal to early morning commuters.
 These are all things that you could do right now, but automation has the potential to streamline these processes so that less brainpower, time and resources are devoted to creating effective advertiser OOH campaigns.

 Get with the programmatic

 Automation has already made ad-booking much more streamlined and accessible to SME’s.
 And OOH tech is developing at a rapid pace as more and more brands turn to the out-of-home arena.
-If you haven’t already investigated Signkick’s automation software for media owners – read more about it here or get in touch for a demo and start supercharging your sales team’s performance.
+If you haven’t already investigated Signkick’s automation software for OOH media owners – read more about it here or get in touch and start supercharging your sales team’s performance.